Mr-Tinkerman/InfiniLink/README.md

 output as configured.
 InfiniLink can be configured through its self-hosted web server that gives access to a node based editor, where inputs, logic, and outputs can easily be linked together.
-Majority of the logic can be performed by InfiniLink directly and don't need any logic peripherals.
+Majority of the logic can be performed by InfiniLink directly and doesn't need any logic peripherals.
 It is planned to also have an automap system to simplify the configuration process.

 ### DevPeripheral

+By now, you may have noticed a fatal flaw with this system.
+Without peripherals, the functionality of InfiniLink is limited at best.
+This is one of the reasons I've decided to make a peripheral exclusively for prototyping --- DevPeripheral.
 The DevPeripheral is a development board for making peripheral prototypes quickly and easily.
-As it would be difficult to design all the possible variations of peripherals myself, I ask of *you, the community* to prototype your own peripherals and submit them to me.
-While the schematic and BOM is included, it is recommended to buy a prebuilt board for convenience.
-Everything needed to develop your own custom peripheral is located inside the DevPeripheral folder, including its schematic, design requirements (for submission), code, and more.

-Submissions are not required to use the DevPeripheral but must be compliant with the constraints and guidelines outlined in DevPeripheral/docs/requirements.md and DevPeripheral/docs/guidelines.md.
-There are no guarentees that your design will be reviewed, though I will try my best.
-Not all designs reviewed will be accepted *but* there is no mechanism to prevent unofficial peripherals from working (and there never will) so you may keep using it without issue.

-The legal details are to be determined, though my goal is to allow participants to retain ownership of their own designs, outside of the LinkI protocol and the content of this repository.
-The first roughly 100 Submissions or so will be free but eventually I'm going to charge a submission fee to prevent submission spamming.
-If the design makes 5 times the submission fee, then the fee will be refunded.

-## DISCLAIMER

-While I have no intention of deceiving anyone, I acknowledge that the, "work in progress" nature of this project may lead to certain features mentioned here to cease to exist at any time.
-The only thing I guarentee is the promise made to respect your ownership over your own designs.
+I've designed it to be easily integrated with a breadboard and has a profile similar to that of an Arduino Nano.

+This is great and all, but even with the DevPeripheral assisting peripheral development, my ability to make a large variety of peripherals is too limited.
+My solution to this --- and my second reason for making DevPeripheral --- is to create a community driven ecosystem of peripherals.
+In other words, I'm asking
+***you*** to help me build this ecosystem by developing your own peripherals.
+It is my hope that together, we can make this a reality.

+I'll link helpful documentation here once it is written.

+***02/02/2025** - I'm still trying to work out the kinks with this system from the technical side to the legal.
+I want to implement a fair system that allows the community to freely use their designs, as well as creating an opportunity for you to sell your designs.
+There will be no restrictions on how you use them outside of the business I'm working towards building, but I want to offer to showcase and sell your designs with a revenue split in exchange.
+You will retain ownership of your designs completely and may drop quit at any time.
+We would be responsible for the manufacture, distribution, and marketing of your peripheral(s).
+At the time of writing this, I don't have enough information to decide the revenue split percentages just yet but the will be determined and shared before this program is live.**